Introduction

 General Liability

 For example, suppose you own a retail store.
 A customer errors and falls in your lobby and breaks his arm.
-They are suing you for personal injury, and the court awards them $100,000 in damages.
-Your insurer will pay for damages and cover your legal costs if you have general liability insurance.
+They are seeking compensation for mental trauma from you, and the judge orders to pay them with $100,000 of money to suffer damages.
+If you have general liability insurance, your insurer will cover the damages and cure of your legal costs.

-Workers’ compensation business insurance, or “workers’ compensation” for short.
+Employer’s liability for work-related injuries or sicknesses, known in the business jargon as “workers’ compensations”, are included in the business coverage.
 Offers coverage for medical costs and gone wages if a worker is injured while working.
 Sometimes, it also covers the cost of your legal protection if the employee sues you.
 In addition.
 Sometimes disability insurance is included with workers’ compensation.

 For example, let’s say you own a minor clothing line.
 If one of your workers is injured while tapestrying.
 Your workers’ compensation insurance will protect the cost of their medical treatment and lost wages.